This is basics about roasting coffee.

 When you roast coffee you want to get the best taste developed – and avoid bad taste.

-The first two things you should focus on when roasting coffee:
+The two main things to focus on when roasting coffee:

 1) The heating up process – how the beans are heated up